Beau Ryan: Early career

-Professional playing career
+Sporting career

 Wests Tigers

 Ryan joined the Wests Tigers and made his debut in round 16 of the 2007 NRL season.
 He played a further two games that year, scoring a try in his second appearance.
 The next season, he played in 15 games.

 From 2009 onwards, Ryan was a regular winger for the Wests Tigers.
 He scored a personal best 13 tries that year, including seven tries in the last 4 games.
 Soon after, Ryan signed a contract to remain with the Tigers until the end of the 2012 season.

 Injury hampered Ryan's season in 2011, and he didn't take his regular position on the wing until round 14.
-He scored 8 tries in the remaining 13 games, including the last try of the qualifying final match against St George Illawara as the Wests Tigers came from 12-6 down at half time to win 21–12.

 Ryan started the 2012 season by scoring 4 tries in his first 3 games.
 Later in the season he played games in the centres and at fullback (two after late withdrawals by Tim Moltzen), and it was said, "many good judges rate him the most improved player in the game."
 He was one of the few players to play in all 24 games for the club in 2012, scoring 9 tries.
 He made 310 runs during the year, among the NRLs top twenty performers, and was named in the Prime Minister's XIII at the end of the regular season.

 Having previously announced a contract extension on The Footy Show, Ryan later signed a three-year contract with the Cronulla Sharks.
 Ryan said, "I agreed to a three-year deal but never received any formal documentation...I never got the opportunity to sign anything."

 Cronulla-Sutherland Sharks

 Ryan started playing for the Cronulla-Sutherland Sharks in the 2013 NRL season, during which the club was being investigated by ASADA.
-In the finals for this season, he scored a controversial 7th tackle try against the North Queensland Cowboys.
-This try would soon decide the match and retrospectively, knocked the Cowboys out of the competition.
+In the finals for this season, he scored a controversial 7th tackle try against the North Queensland Cowboys, which decided the match and knocked the Cowboys out of the competition.

 On 5 June 2014, Ryan announced his immediate retirement from rugby league on The NRL Footy Show, due to an ongoing neck injury.